 The OFR/GPO partnership is committed to presenting accurate and reliable regulatory information on FederalRegister.gov with the objective of establishing the XML-based Federal Register as an ACFR-sanctioned publication in the future.
 While every effort has been made to ensure that the material on FederalRegister.gov is accurately displayed, consistent with the official SGML-based PDF version on govinfo.gov, those relying on it for legal research should verify their results against an official edition of the Federal Register.
 Until the ACFR grants it official status, the XML rendition of the daily Federal Register on FederalRegister.gov does not provide legal notice to the public or judicial notice to the courts.

 Environmental Protection Agency (EPA).

-Docket: All documents in the docket are listed in the EDOCKET index at http://www.epa.gov/edocket/.
+EPA has established a docket for this action under docket identification (ID) number OPP-2003-0176.
+All documents in the docket are listed in the EDOCKET index at http://www.epa.gov/edocket/.
 Although listed in the index, some information is not publicly available, i.e., CBI or other information whose disclosure is restricted by statute.
 Certain other material, such as copyrighted material, is not placed on the Internet and will be publicly available only in hard copy form.
 Publicly available docket materials are available either electronically in EDOCKET or in hard copy at the Public Information and Records Integrity Branch (PIRIB), Rm.
 119, Crystal Mall #2, 1801 S. Bell St., Arlington, VA.
 This docket facility is open from 8:30 a.m. to 4 p.m., Monday through Friday, excluding legal holidays.
 The Docket telephone number is (703) 305-5805.Start Further Info

 FOR FURTHER INFORMATION CONTACT: